Leo Lambert: Other leadership positions

-Lambert served on the national and North Carolina boards of Campus Compact and as a founding board member and president’s council chair of Project Pericles, a national organization that encourages students to become civically engaged in their communities.
-Elon University has twice been named one of the nation’s top universities for community service in the President’s Higher Education Community Service Honor Roll.
+Lambert served on the national and North Carolina boards of Campus Compact and as a founding board member and president's council chair of Project Pericles, a national organization that encourages students to become civically engaged in their communities.
+Elon University has twice been named one of the nation's top universities for community service in the President's Higher Education Community Service Honor Roll.

 Lambert served as a member of the NCAA Presidential Task Force on the Future of Division I Athletics and chairing the NCAA Committee on Athletics Certification.

 In 2008, Lambert was appointed to the Commission on Effective Leadership by the American Council on Education.
 In 2009, he was named a director of the Association of American Colleges and Universities (AAC&U).

 Works

-Lambert has written extensively about post-secondary education and is co-editor of a book about university teaching, published by Syracuse University Press in 2005.
+Lambert has written about post-secondary education and is co-editor of a book about university teaching, published by Syracuse University Press in 2005.